 - High water level alarms are fitted in scrubber tower which when sound initiates boiler shut down.

 - High-temperature alarm for flue gas at the outlet of scrubber tower.

 - Low seawater pressure Alarm and shutdown for deck seal (1.5 bar).

 - Low-level alarm and shut down for water level in deck seal.

 - High oxygen content alarm and shut down (more than 8% by volume).

 - Other emergency stops and shut down.

-Engine room is responsible for the production of inert gas while chief officer or deck officer is responsible for its distribution and operation.
+The engine room is responsible for the production of inert gas while the chief officer or deck officer is responsible for its distribution and operation.
 So any alarm that comes in the system will sound in both the places.

 - Top 10 Government Merchant Navy Colleges in India